LambdaTest/documentation/docs/deep-dive-into-hyperexecute-yaml.md

 <!-- HYBRID MODE STARTED-->

 ## `parallelism`
-If we mention runson: ${matrix.os}, then we need to make sure that parallelism is defined as well.
+If we mention runson: &#36;&lbrace;matrix.os&rbrace;, then we need to make sure that parallelism is defined as well.
 There are 2 ways to define parallelism, either you can mention common parallelism which can be used in any platform or you can mention platform specific parallelism ex - winParallelism, linuxParallelism etc.
 ```bash
 parallelism: 2